The Castle, Macclesfield

-The Castle is a Grade II listed public house at 25 Church Street, Macclesfield, Cheshire, SK11 6LB.
+The Castle is a Grade II listed public house at 25 Church Street, Macclesfield, Cheshire, England, SK11 6LB.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

+History

 It was built as houses in the late 18th century, which were converted into a pub in the 19th century.
 It closed in early 2014 and was for sale for some years.
-It re-opened on 24th September 2021 with new owners and a new lease of life.
+It re-opened on 24 September 2021 with new owners and a new lease of life.